BradHutchings/Mmojo-Server/instructions/209-mm-Scripts.md

 ---
 ### Reference
-- `mm-choose-model.sh` &mdash; User chooses a model from the `$HOME/$LOCAL_MODELS_DIR` directory for use by a test or package script.
+- `mm-model-choose.sh` &mdash; User chooses a model from the `$HOME/$LOCAL_MODELS_DIR` directory for use by a test or package script.
   - Sets shell variables `$CHOSEN_MODEL` and `$CHOSEN_MODEL_MNEMONIC`.
   - Call with a `. ` preceeding because you need to set variables in the shell instance you are running.
     ```
-    . mm-choose-model.sh
+    . mm-model-choose.sh
     ```
     <br/>
 - `mm-use-build.sh` &mdash; User chooses an available build for use by a package script.